dib-lab/dib-lab/work-guidelines.rst

 Travel
 ------

 * Get permission from Titus before booking any travel over $200.
-Under $200, use "lazy consensus" can be applied (see :doc:`philosophy`).
+  Under $200, "lazy consensus" can be applied (see :doc:`philosophy`).
   3 working days notice, please.

 * Travel should be booked 15 days in advance in order to be reimbursable.